Skip to main content

 Before you start practising

-You can browse the available questions freely.
-After signing in, eligible learners can use the daily AI feedback trial; the applicable limit is shown before submission.
+You can browse the available Speaking questions and Academic Writing tasks freely.
+After signing in, eligible learners can use the available AI feedback trial; the applicable limit is shown before submission.

 No. A useful sample demonstrates how an idea can be developed.
 Your own answer should sound natural and remain relevant to the exact question.